 > TWN Constitution

-The real estate industry is changing rapidly and the pandemic of COVID-19 has also forced us into a new business and real estate portfolio reality.
-Now more than ever, The Workplace Network can help us all to thrive in this new era.
+The real estate industry is changing rapidly and the pandemic forced us into a new business and real estate portfolio reality.
+TWN provides an accessible forum that allows us to share information, strategies, successes, best practices and lessons learned for the mutual benefit of our community.
+It provides important connections between senior executives from around the world with business-based approaches to their public sector asset management.
+Now more than ever, TWN can help us all to thrive in this new era.

 Thank you for your continued support!